Modalessi/pyanime/README.md

 2. so you need to have one of them installed in your system and specify it in the config file

+3. you can install MPV from here https://mpv.io/installation/

+4. you can install IINA from here https://iina.io/

 ## Installation

 1. first git clone the repo: ```git clone https://github.com/Modalessi/pyanime```